Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Error Analysis Details for Clarification Dialogues

-As shown in Table~\ref{tab:error}, we categorize these failure cases into the following five groups: \begin{itemize}[leftmargin=*] \item \textit{Wrong Clarification Need Prediction}: The model makes a wrong prediction on whether the user query requires clarification. \item \textit{Wrong Aspect}: The model generates a question for clarifying a wrong aspect of the user query. \item \textit{Under-specified Clarification}: The model generates an under-specified clarification question, where the requested information is too general so that it would be difficult for the user to provide feedbacks. \item \textit{Over-specified Clarification}: The model generates an over-specified clarification question, where the requested information is already clear in the user query. \item \textit{Generation Error}: The model doesn't generate the output as the required format so that there is no clarification question. \end{itemize}
+As shown in Table~\ref{tab:error}, we categorize these failure cases into the following four groups: \begin{itemize}[leftmargin=*] \item \textit{Wrong Aspect}: The model generates a question for clarifying a wrong aspect of the user query. \item \textit{Under-specified Clarification}: The model generates an under-specified clarification question, where the requested information is too general so that it would be difficult for the user to provide feedbacks. \item \textit{Over-specified Clarification}: The model generates an over-specified clarification question, where the requested information is already clear in the user query. \item \textit{Generation Error}: Although the model identifies the need for clarification, but it doesn't generate the output as the required format, such as no clarification question. \end{itemize}